 However, technology is starting to bridge the gap between the complaints and the reality.
 For governments that are plugged into emerging trends, the future (and present) are increasingly the norm.

-In the following article, we’ll cover each of the six most common complaints about city government currently in circulation.
+In the following article, we’ll cover each of the six most common complaints about city government.
 We’ll also discuss what can be, and what IS being, done about them.
 Let’s begin!

 1. Not Enough Housing